oemof/oemof-solph/doc/oemof_solph.rst

 The :py:class:`~oemof.solph.components.ExtractionTurbineCHP` inherits from the :ref:`oemof_solph_components_transformer_label` class.
 An instance of this class can represent a component with one input and two output flows and a flexible ratio between these flows.
-By now this class is restricted to one input and two output flows.
+For now this class is restricted to one input and two output flows.
 One application example would be a flexible combined heat and power (chp) plant.
 The class allows to define a different efficiency for every time step but this series has to be predefined as a